aysieelf/Snake/README.md

     - This step is necessary because the app is not notarized by Apple. (_and I'm too poor to pay for it_ 😅)
     - Note: First launch might take a few seconds.
   - Afterward, you can open the app normally by double-clicking.
+- **Windows**: Download `Snake.zip` from [Releases](https://github.com/aysieelf/Snake/releases/tag/1.0.0-windows)
+  - After downloading, extract the contents of the zip file.
+  - Locate and run `Snake.exe`.
+  - When downloading the game, your antivirus might flag it as suspicious.
+This is a "false positive" - the game is completely safe!
+This happens because the game is packaged with PyInstaller, which bundles Python and all dependencies into a single executable file.
+  - If this happens, you can:
+    - Add the game to your antivirus whitelist/exceptions
+    - Temporarily disable your antivirus while installing
+    - Use the source code version instead (follow the Development Setup instructions)

 ## 🚀 Development Setup
 If you want to explore or modify the code: